Mental Health in the Workplace

 When I work with HR teams we initially start to think about what success looks like and because of the sensitivity of mental health training and employee communications, and how people might respond to any activity or education programmes about it, we prepare and consider many scenarios and almost all outcomes.
 As a qualified therapist, along with my handpicked qualified consultants, we make sure that the business is geared for more usage of any employee assistance programme and that employees ‘opening up’ will really trust that they will not receive any negative treatment as a result of doing so.

 Engage & Prosper are delighted to be working in partnership with David and Breaking the Silence.
 A big thank you to David Beeney too for speaking with us so openly at times and allowing us to publish this article.
+We fully support all efforts to address mental health in the workplace and in everyday life.

 Breaking the silence is an independent UK based Mental Health and Well-being consultancy, helping to educate individuals and organisations, to better support understanding and drive positive action to help break the stigma of mental health in the workplace.